 Windows OS has introduced a new way for development.
 You now no longer require a Developer License to develop, install or test your apps.
 You can just enable your Windows device once for these tasks and you are all set to go.
-In this post, we will see how to enable Developer Mode in Windows 11 and Windows 10.
+In this post, we will see how to turn on or turn off Developer Mode in Windows 11 and Windows 10.